yuegao04/docs/docs/application/project.md

 > Note:
 >
-> - Walrus creates a "default" project on bootstrap, and assigns "ownership" to the admin user.
+> - On startup Walrus creates a "default" project, which is owned by the admin user.
-> - The project names within the system are unique.
+> - All project names within the system must be unique.

 ## View Project List
 Click `Application Management` on the navigation bar, then click the `Project` dropdown menu at the top, and click `Manage` to enter the project list.